 The trip starts with a comfortable introduction ride across Belgium, Luxembourg, and France.
 These three countries are similar in terms of welcoming hospitality and fantastic biking roads.
 However, they all offer a remarkable variety of culture, food as well as history.
 This chapter is all about eye-pleasing landscapes, far-reaching views, and relaxing riding.

 The following chapter is where the story of your journey begins to pick up the pace.
-As you approach the fringes of the Alps, the roads will become less straight and also riding more involved.
+As you approach the Alps’ fringes, the roads will become less straight and riding more involved.
 During the next several days, your journey will take you via Innsbruck in Austria to Ljubljana in Slovenia.
 An exhilarating ride over several stunning mountain passes will nicely spice up this part of the trip.

 Just as you might start thinking, how can the rest of the tour get better than this?
 It will.
 Now you’ll enter Eastern Europe proper.

-Slovenia may be one of the smallest countries in Europe but is definitely a constant source of surprise.
-This stunning Alpine country is also considered to be one of the most beautiful places to relax, enjoy the pristine nature and ride your motorcycle.
+Slovenia may be one of the smallest countries in Europe, but it is definitely a constant source of surprise.
+This stunning Alpine country is also considered one of the most beautiful places to relax, enjoy pristine nature and ride your motorcycle.
 For generations, the Slovenians proudly safeguarded their customs, traditions and history.
 This is reflected in delicious cuisine, friendly atmosphere and welcoming people.
 During your stay in Slovenia, you’ll have the opportunity to explore Ljubljana, the capital city.

 Various migrations, invading forces, and empires influenced Croatia and Bosnia throughout their history.